jalanb/whyp/readme.md

 	$ what up
 	-rwxr-xr-x 1 jalanb staff 19 Apr 24 22:56 /home/jalanb/bin/up

-If you add the verbose flag ('-v') the contents of that file are show too
+If you add the verbose flag ('-v') the contents of that file are shown too

 	$ what -v up
 	-rwxr-xr-x 1 jalanb staff 19 Apr 24 22:56 /home/jalanb/bin/up